MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-financials-data-source-flow.md

 ---
-title: Connect Your Data with Flow| Microsoft Docs
+title: Connect Your Data with Flow
 description: You can make your Financials data available as a data source and specify an OData URL of your web services to build an automated workflow.
 documentationcenter: ''
 author: edupont04